-The named first aiders for the school are listed in Appendix A at the end of this document and also published on the school's internal intranet.
+The named first aiders for the school published on the school's internal intranet.
 The Medical Officer also holds copies of this document.

 First aid boxes are kept in the Medical Room, School Kitchen, Site Office and in each of the school minibuses. the Sports Hall.
 Two defibrillators are held outside the Medical Room and in the Sports Hall.